 Anne Hooper Webb holds a B.S. from Mannes.
 Student of William Kroll, Raphael Bronstein, and Sandor Vegh.
 Played for nine years with the Camerata Academica of Salzburg and the Sinfonieorchester Graunke of Munich.
 Freelances in the Boston area.
 Member of Pro Arte Chamber Orchestra and Boston Philharmonic.
 Scottish Fiddle National Champion, 1993, 1998.
 Faculty: The Rivers Music School, Lexington Schools.

 Alex Deitrich is a music educator, music director, and pianist in Boston, MA.
 Alex teaches K-5 Music in Milton Public Schools, where she enjoys providing the youngest learners with a foundational music education.
 In her role as a music educator, Alex has also served as an elementary choral director and an instructional leadership team member.
 Alex is active as a theatrical music director/pianist, recently at Brookline Public Schools, Milton Public Schools, Riverside Theatre Works, the University of Rochester, and the French Woods Festival of Performing Arts.
 Alex holds a degree in Music Teaching & Learning from the Eastman School of Music.
-She is looking forward to joining the team at the New School of Music and having lots of musical theatre fun at Kids Cabaret!
+This is Alex’s third year as a Co-Director of Kids’ Cabaret.

 Voice